-We thank Stefan Nagel, an anonymous associate editor, two referees, Artur Hugon, Marcin Kacperczyk, Bryan Kelly, Kelvin Law, Christian Leuz, Tim Loughran, Quentin Moreau, and Ane Tamayo for helpful comments.
-We are grateful to Aakash Kalyani for preparing the green jobs dataset and to Markus Schwedeler for sharing his code.
+We thank Stefan Nagel, an anonymous Associate Editor, two referees, Artur Hugon, Marcin Kacperczyk, Bryan Kelly, Kelvin Law, Christian Leuz, Tim Loughran, Quentin Moreau, and Ane Tamayo for helpful comments.
+We are grateful to Aakash Kalyani for preparing the green jobs data set and to Markus Schwedeler for sharing his code.
 Participants at AFA 2022 Meetings, NBER, NYU Stern (PhD Classes in Empirical Household Finance), University of Zurich, University of Dusseldorf, Stockholm Business School, SUFE, Bocconi University, Columbia University, CEIBS, LSE, Xiamen University, Duke Kunshan University, University of Miami, Tingshua University, Dongbei University of Finance and Economics, Chinese University of Hong Kong, and University of Hong Kong provided helpful feedback.
-Funding for this project was provided by DFG Project ID 403041268 - TRR 266 (Van Lent and Zhang); the Institute for New Economic Thinking (Van Lent); Shanghai Pujiang Program (Zhang); the 111 Project (B18033)(Zhang); and the MOE Project of Key Research Institute of Humanities and Social Science (Zhang).
+Funding for this project was provided by DFG Project ID 403041268 - TRR 266 (Van Lent and Zhang), the Institute for New Economic Thinking (Van Lent), Shanghai Pujiang Program (Zhang), the 111 Project (B18033)(Zhang), and National Natural Science Foundation of China (Project ID 72202128, 72241405, Zhang).
 Parts of this project were conducted when Sautner was visiting NOVA School of Business and Economics and UCSD Rady School of Management (funded in part by the Norwegian Finance Initiative).
-We have read The Journal of Finance disclosure policy.
-Sautner is a Regular Research Visitor at the ECB.
-He has no other disclosure to make.
-Van Lent, Vilkov, and Zhang have no conflicts of interest to disclose

-© Zacharias Sautner, Laurence van Lent, Grigory Vilkov and Ruishen Zhang 2022.
+© Zacharias Sautner, Laurence van Lent, Grigory Vilkov and Ruishen Zhang 2023.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.